hossainsmshakib/GoBalancer/README.md

-# Load Balancer in Go
+# GoBalancer - A Simple Load Balancer in Go

-This is a simple load balancer implementation in Go that forwards requests to different backend servers using a round-robin algorithm.
+GoBalancer is a lightweight and efficient load balancer implemented in Go.
+It distributes incoming HTTP requests to multiple backend servers using a round-robin algorithm.

 ## Features
-- Implements a reverse proxy using `httputil.ReverseProxy`.
-- Uses round-robin load balancing to distribute requests across multiple servers.
+- **Reverse Proxy Support**: Uses `httputil.ReverseProxy` to forward requests to backend servers.
-- Checks if a server is alive before forwarding requests.
+- **Round-Robin Load Balancing**: Distributes incoming requests evenly among available servers.
+- **Health Check (Basic)**: Skips forwarding requests to unresponsive servers.
-- Logs forwarded requests.
+- **Logging**: Logs request forwarding details for better debugging.
+- **Customizable Backend Servers**: Easily configure backend server addresses in the code.

 ## Installation
 Ensure you have Go installed on your system.
 If not, download and install it from [golang.org](https://golang.org/).